 A typical outsourcing arrangement with a software company may be structured something like the image below.

-With a hybrid outsourcing method, however, the lines blur a bit and your technology partner mentors and supports your in-house software engineers, QA team members, and visual designers.
+With a hybrid outsourcing method, however, the lines blur a bit, and your technology partner mentors and support your in-house software engineers, QA team members, and visual designers.
 Knowledge is transferred between the technology partner and your team naturally over the course of development.
 The number of in-house developers will depend on the size and scope of the project, as well as expected maintenance and support levels needed once the project is completed.

 If your company does not have the expertise, time, or resources to hire new developers, take advantage of your technology partner.
 Who knows how to hire top-level developers better than the people that do it for a living?
 Have your partner conduct interviews and recommend talent for your team.
-It may be more expensive to have them do this in the short term, but in the long run these expenses are justified.
+It may be more expensive to have them do this in the short term, but in the long run, these expenses are justified.
 Bringing in top-tier talent means having an in-house, highly skilled support and maintenance team in place when your application goes live.